GaoFan98/js-santa-app/README.md

     Application: A custom rate limiter using Redis is implemented to control the number of requests a client can make within a certain time window, preventing abuse and ensuring fair usage of the system resources.

 ## Setup and installation
-Please add your own credentials for ethereal email service `
+Please add your own credentials for ethereal email service <br>
+`
 EMAIL_USER=example@ethereal.email
 EMAIL_PASS=examplEPassGivenByaservice1123